Kundalini meditation has earned something of a cult reputation amongst yogis.

 2: Spend five minutes performing a basic breathing meditation to relax your mind.

-3: Sit up with good posture on a chair or on the floor.
-Place your hands in Anjali mudra (prayer position) and gently lower your chin as though praying.
+3: Sit with good posture.
+Place your hands in Anjali mudra (prayer position).
+Gently lower your chin as though praying.
 Close your eyes but leave a very slight opening.

-4: Focus on the Ajna chakra (third eyes chakra located between the eyebrows).
-With your eyes closed, focus on this post.
+4: Focus on the Ajna chakra (third eye chakra located between the eyebrows).

-5: Recite a kundalini mantra, preferably a kundalini mantra, which are written in the sacred Indian language of Gurmukhi.
+5: Recite a kundalini mantra, which are written in the sacred Indian language of Gurmukhi.
 The exact mantra you choose doesn’t matter too much.
 You can use “Om” if you like.

 7: Add a mudra (hand position).
 For beginners I recommend using Gyan mudra.
 This is the iconic meditation mudra in which the thumbs and second finger touch and the remaining fingers are held out straight.
 The hands are placed gently on the lap.

 8: Breathe in parts.
-When breathing in, breathe in in 4 individuals inhales, and then out on another four individual exhales.
-As you inhale, drawn your naval towards your spine.
+When breathing in, breathe in in 4 individuals inhales.
+And then breathe out on another four individual exhales.
+As you inhale, draw your naval towards your spine.

 9: If your mind wanders, gently guide your focus back to your breath.